CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/buttons/buttons-normal.md

-The `btn-normal` class allows for setting responsive button sizes for tablet and desktop screens.
 This button will appear smaller on screens less than desktop width using the `screen-desktop:` media query utility.